GrinonBarrett/Taksidos/Core Rules/7=Advancement/Knacks.md

 **Mobile Strikes**, 1 item
 Once per round, when you attack, if you moved the entirety of your movement (either a typical mode of movement or sprint) since the beginning of the round or your previous action- you may use your reaction to grant yourself a +2 bonus to your melee attack or +1 bonus to another attack.
 If you do, and the attack is a critical failure, you are vulnerable until the end of the round.

+**Ritualism**, 2 items
+So long as you are capable of casting a spell of a rite being performed, you may choose to forego actions and reactions to concentrate on the caster of the spell.
+If You have concentrated for at least half of the casting time and have cast the spell at an equal or higher tier before, it gains a +1 bonus to any spellcheck result.
+Additionally, if you manage to concentrate this way for the entire time, you grant a +1 bonus to any spellcheck.
+These bonuses are cumulative and multiple creatures with this knack can support the same spellcaster.

+**Sharpshooting**, 1 item
+If you press attack with a Musket or Arquebus attack against a foe at least 25 yards away and both results would have hit- you gain a +2 bonus for the purpose of inflicting a critical hit.
+This does not apply if you have instances of disadvantage negating your advantage.

 **Soft Steps**, 1 item
 When attempting to use stealth, you may use your reaction to roll a d4 and reduce the penalty to sound by an amount equal to the result for the round.